oracle/graaljs/docs/user/JavaInteroperability.md

 ## Access Java from JavaScript
 GraalVM provides a set of features to allow interoperability from `JavaScript` to `Java`.
-While Rhino, Nashorn, and GraalVM JavaScript engines have a mostly comparable overall feature set, they differ in exact syntax, and, partly, semantics.
+While Rhino, Nashorn, and GraalVM JavaScript have a mostly comparable overall feature set, they differ in exact syntax, and, partly, semantics.

 ### Class Access
 To access a Java class, GraalVM JavaScript supports the `Java.type(typeName)` function: